-Marketing studies have proved again and again that companies that produce high-quality products obtain more repeat business.
-Spending more time and money upfront perfecting a product before it hits the market will minimize customer complaints and returns.
+Marketing studies have proven again and again that companies that produce high-quality products obtain more repeat business.
+Spend more time and money upfront to perfect a product before it hits the market if you want to minimize customer complaints and returns.

 Testing products with potential customers or a market research group can help to produce a great product.
 Most people in these groups will give brutally honest opinions, and companies can use that feedback to make improvements to their products.

-If a company has produced a quality product and has marketed it effectively, it’s time to see if you can cut costs without sacrificing quality.
+If you have produced a quality product and marketed it effectively, it’s time to see if you can cut costs without sacrificing quality.

 Here are five tips to ensure high product quality: